tansawit/tansawit.me/content/lists.md

 ### [Dash](https://kapeli.com/dash)

 API Documentation browser for Mac.
-After combining it with the [Alfred workflow](https://github.com/Kapeli/Dash-Alfred-Workflow) and [Karabiner](https://pqrs.org/osx/karabiner/), it has been indispensible for me when looking up language libraries/functions and other things.
+After combining it with [Alfred](https://www.alfredapp.com/), the [Dash Alfred workflow](https://github.com/Kapeli/Dash-Alfred-Workflow) and [Karabiner](https://pqrs.org/osx/karabiner/), it has been indispensable for me when looking up language libraries/functions and other things.

 Demo:

-{{<youtube qYjgvHHPOlA>}}
+{{<youtube dtvA35W1BvM>}}

 ### [Sip](https://sipapp.io/)